BigRedDoge/Yolov5-Custom-Feature-Extraction/README.md

-# Yolov5 Modified for Custom Layer Output
+# Yolov5 Modified for Feature Extraction

 The BaseModel class in yolo.py has been edited to output a specified layer (in this case Stage1_Conv of the yolov5s model, defined by ouput_layer=1)